-Any student who desires accommodation due to a disability must be registered with the Office of Student Disability Services.
+Any student who desires accommodation due to a disability must be registered with the Student Disability Resource Center.
 This office will give the student an official "letter to the faculty" which explains the necessary accommodations.
 Students present the letter and discuss accommodations with you so that you are aware of which accommodations have been approved for the individual student.
 If you need assistance in providing reasonable accommodations for any student please contact the office at 803-777-6142.
 Faculty are also encouraged to refer students to the office for assistance.

-As a faculty member, you should check with Student Disability Services when a student asks you for accommodation that you wouldn't make for any other student in the class.
-More information about the registration process and support services is available on the Student Disability Services website.
+As a faculty member, you should check with the Student Disability Resource Center when a student asks you for accommodation that you wouldn't make for any other student in the class.
+More information about the registration process and support services is available on the Student Disability Resource Center.